Cycling in Yorkshire & Beyond

 The Way of the Roses is a 170-mile cycle route from the west coast to the east coast of England.
 It starts in Morecambe and finishes in Bridlington.

-This is intended to be a complete guide to the Way of the Roses: map, route guide, videos, information about the places you pass through, and accommodation.
+This aims to be a complete guide to the Way of the Roses: map, route guide, videos, information about the places you pass through, and accommodation.

 This is a GPS map of the route of the Way of the Roses on Plotaroute.